akulafb/osra-3d-family-tree/README.md

 # Osra: 3D Family Tree Visualization

-An interactive 3D family tree visualization—branded as **Osra**—that transforms complex genealogical relationships into an immersive, explorable 3D space.
-Built with React, TypeScript, and Three.js, this application combines real-time 3D graphics with Supabase-powered authentication and fine-grained permission controls.
+**Osra** is an interactive 3D & 2D family tree visualisation that transforms complex genealogical relationships into an immersive, explorable 3D space.
+Built with React, TypeScript, and Three.js, this app combines sexy real-time 3D graphics with Supabase-powered authentication and permission controls.

 ## Overview

-The goal is to create a collaborative family tree platform where multiple family clusters can coexist and interconnect through marriage links, while ensuring each user can only view and edit their immediate family network (1-degree relatives: self, parents, children, siblings, and spouse).
+My goal was to create a collaborative family tree platform where multiple family clusters can coexist and interconnect through marriage links, while ensuring each user can only view and edit their immediate family network (self, parents, children, siblings, and spouse).
+With a little bit of fun.

 ## System Architecture